tanner49/chatterpulse-ai-web/depricated/Lamar_Jackson_Requests_Trade_from_Ravens.md

 ---
-date: April 01, 2023
+date: April 03, 2023
-image: 2a611fb2-1c15-4b1a-b845-eeb22b525b3e.png
+image: images/d128b1cc-84d5-464a-8d17-8592b2a8598f.png
-subtitle: The Ravens and Lamar Jackson are at a crossroads
+subtitle: Former MVP QB wants out of Baltimore
 title: Lamar Jackson Requests Trade from Ravens
-trending_metric: .3333
+trending_metric: 2.6556122448979593
-weight: 3
+weight: 0.37656099903938517
 ---
 # Lamar Jackson Requests Trade from Ravens
-### The Ravens and Lamar Jackson are at a crossroads
+### Former MVP QB wants out of Baltimore
-#### April 01, 2023
+#### April 03, 2023

 ## Introduction
-Former MVP quarterback Lamar Jackson has requested a trade from the Baltimore Ravens, according to a tweet he posted on March 2nd.
-The Ravens have franchise-tagged Jackson, but the two sides have been unable to come to a long-term agreement.
-The situation has caused a stir in the NFL, with many wondering where Jackson will end up and what his value is.
-Some believe that Jackson is worth a big contract, while others think he is overvalued.
+Former MVP quarterback Lamar Jackson has requested a trade from the Baltimore Ravens.
+Jackson, who was franchise-tagged by the Ravens, has been unable to reach a long-term deal with the team.
+The news broke on March 2nd when Jackson posted on Twitter that he had requested a trade.
+Since then, there has been much speculation about where he could end up and why he wants out of Baltimore.

 ## The Sides
-Some analysts believe that Jackson is worth a big contract and that the Ravens should do everything they can to keep him.
-Others think that Jackson is overvalued and that the Ravens should let him go.
-Some teams have reportedly expressed interest in trading for Jackson, while others have stayed away.
+Some analysts believe that Jackson's contract demands are too high, and that is why the Ravens have been hesitant to sign him to a long-term deal.
+Others believe that Jackson is worth every penny and that the Ravens should do whatever it takes to keep him.
+There are also those who think that Jackson's trade request is a strategic move to get the Ravens to pay him what he's worth.

 ## What People Are Saying
-- "Lamar Jackson has demanded a trade from the Baltimore Ravens, painting himself as a victim after claiming that the team isn’t willing to meet his value." - Fearless with Jason Whitlock
+- "Lamar Jackson stands at a critical career crossroads.
+His desire to land a Deshaun Watson-type contract and the media-driven drumbeat of victimization have distracted him from the narrow path of football immortality he claims to prioritize." - Fearless with Jason Whitlock
+- "As it relates to his contract negotiation, God is not directing Lamar’s steps.
+Deshaun Watson is." - Fearless with Jason Whitlock
 - "The Lamar Jackson negotiations have become a joke and Brady has inside knowledge about his 'rep.'" - 2 Pros and a Cup of Joe
-- "Former New England Patriot publicly advised Baltimore quarterback Lamar Jackson to not join the Patriots.
-Colin tells us if that former Patriot is wrong or right." - The Herd with Colin Cowherd
 - "Lamar Jackson has a lot in common with Aaron Rodgers and Russell Wilson." - The Herd with Colin Cowherd
-- "Is it time for Lamar Jackson to finally hire an agent?" - Skip and Shannon: Undisputed

-The situation with Lamar Jackson and the Baltimore Ravens is far from over.
-As the NFL offseason continues, it remains to be seen where Jackson will end up and what his value is.
+- "Lamar Jackson wants a trade.
+Are the Ravens going to do it?
+Should the Ravens do it?
+Will another team do it?" - Nothing Personal with David Samson

+It remains to be seen where Jackson will end up, but one thing is for sure: the NFL world is buzzing about this trade request.

  ---